eclipseisoffline/modifyplayerdata/README.md

 [^6]: Use the `/xp` command.
 [^7]: Use the `/gamemode` command.
 [^8]: Unable to implement due to limitations within the vanilla client.
+[^9]: Is implemented but does not do much due to limitations within the vanilla client
-[^9]: I can't think of any use cases for this tag, but will add support on request.
+[^10]: I can't think of any use cases for this tag, but will add support on request.